engage-so/engage-so.github.io/_docs/api/lists.md

 DELETE /lists/{id}
 ```

-Example response payload
+Example response payload:

 ```json
 { "status": "ok" }
 ```

-## Subscribe to a list
+## Subscribe to a List

-Creates a user and subscribes to a list.
-If user already exists (email), user will be added to list as well.
+Creates a user and subscribes the user to a List.
+If user already exists (either by email or number), the user will be added to the List as well.
 If it is known that a user already exists and the user's uid is known, the update subscriber status endpoint can be used instead.

 ```
 POST /lists/{id}/subscribers
 ```

-Parameters
+Parameters:

 - `first_name` - Optional.
 The user's first name
 - `last_name` - Optional.
 The user's last name
 - `email` - The user's email.
-Requires both username and password authentication
+Requires both username and password authentication.
 - `number` - Optional.
-The user's phone number in international format
+The user's phone number in international format/
 - `created_at` - Optional.
-Creation date if exists
+Creation date if exists.
 - `meta` - Optional.
 An object containing additional user attributes to add or update.
 Should be string, number or boolean.

-Sample response payload
+Sample response payload:

 ```json
 { "uid": "1456" }